VictorFreire/Material-Design-Burger-Menu/README.md

 # Material-Design-Burger-Menu
-A simple checkbox burger menu inspired on Material Design for Android.
+A simple checkbox burger menu inspired by Material Design for Android.